 - Ad valorem taxes (property) are recorded in the year they are assessed.
-Property taxes are assessed on a calendar-year basis and become due on the date November 15 of each year and become delinquent on December 31.
-The taxes are normally collected in December of the current year and January and February of the ensuing year. - Sales taxes are recognized when received by the City's collections agent, the Webster Parish Sales & Use Tax Commission. - Expenditure-driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other eligibility requirements have been met, and the amount is received during the period or within the availability period for this revenue source (within 30 days of year end.) - Interest income on investments is recorded when earned and the income is available. - Substantially all other revenue items are recorded when they are considered to be measurable and available to the City.
+Property taxes are assessed on a calendaryear basis and become due on the date November 15 of each year and become delinquent on December 31.
+The taxes are normally collected in December of the current year and January and February of the ensuing year. - Sales taxes are recognized when received by the City's collections agent, the Webster Parish Sales & Use Tax Commission. - Expenditure-driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other eligibility requirements have been met, and the amount is received during the period or within the availability period for this revenue source (within 90 days of year end.) - Fines, forfeitures, licenses and permits are considered measureable and available when they are collected. - Interest income on investments is recorded when earned and the income is available. - Substantially all other revenue items are recorded when they are considered to be measurable and available to the City.